 The rebels' chances of success seemed remote when the American colonies formally declared their independence from Great Britain on July 4, 1776.

-It may not be as important to other countries as it is to the USA, but when a small ragtag force of militants (with help from France in the naval front, of course) manage to defeat the most powerful military force on the planet, it's something that ought to be remembered.
+It may not be as important to other countries as it is to the USA, but when a small, ragtag force of militants (with help from France on the naval front, of course) manages to defeat the most powerful military force on the planet, it's something that ought to be remembered.

-The Norman victory at the Battle of Hastings in 1066 was the last successful invasion of England --and the first and only since the Roman conquest a thousand years earlier.
-Its aftermath established a new feudal order that ensured that England would adopt the political and social traditions of continental Europe, rather than those of Scandinavia.
+The Norman victory at the Battle of Hastings in 1066 was the last successful invasion of England - and the first and only since the Roman conquest a thousand years earlier.
+Its aftermath established a new feudal order that ensured England would adopt the political and social traditions of continental Europe, rather than those of Scandinavia.
 The single battle also gained the country's crown for the Norman leader William.

-The battle itself was not great as William had a massive advantage with his heavily armed mounted knights against Saxon troops who had little training and had just forced marched halfway across England.
-It was afterwards that makes the battle historic.
+The battle itself was not great, as William had a massive advantage with his heavily armed mounted knights against Saxon troops who had little training and had just forced-marched halfway across England.
+It was afterward that makes the battle historic.
 The Normans brought with them the feudal system of government and much of our language.
 They brought England into the political stage of Western Europe.

-I believe if it was not for that victory, Europe would have been run by a despot from France who thought of nothing more than promoting his family to posts that they were not suited and did not care of what the locals thought.
+I believe if it had not been for that victory, Europe would have been run by a despot from France who thought of nothing more than promoting his family to posts for which they were not suited, and did not care what the locals thought.

-Whilst Napoleon was a Great General and leader of men, it was purely Frances wishes to be a superpower which they never really aspired, despite several attempts to.
+Whilst Napoleon was a great general and leader of men, it was France's wishes to be a superpower that they never really achieved, despite several attempts.

-A hell lot better than Yorktown.
-This changed politics in Europe and brought general peace for 100 years, Yorktown was just the last major battle in a war already won.
+A lot better than Yorktown.
+This changed politics in Europe and brought general peace for 100 years.
+Yorktown was just the last major battle in a war already won.

 This battle is not great because Spartans were just superior warriors, but because of their ethical values and principles that they followed through to the very end.
-When Persian scouts went to spy what the Spartans were doing before the battle, they reported back that the Spartans were casually combing their hair, and laughing.
+When Persian scouts went to spy on what the Spartans were doing before the battle, they reported back that the Spartans were casually combing their hair and laughing.
 They knew they were going to die, yet they were going to pass away with no fear, beautiful and proud.
 Being a Spartan meant no fear, endurance in pain, and never ever letting down your fellow warrior.
-They represented the Greek Laconic spirit and way of life.
-Direct sincere with no doubts, sincere in life and in death.
-That is the reason of why this battle after 2,500 years is still an example of how humans can become immortal.
+They represented the Greek Laconic spirit and way of life: direct, sincere with no doubts, sincere in life and in death.
+That is the reason why, after 2,500 years, this battle is still an example of how humans can become immortal.
 This is why people will always remember and respect King Leonidas and his few 300 warriors that stood against an army of 100,000-150,000 Persians.

-Simply a great underdog story where the inexperienced U.S. Navy defeated one of the most powerful Navies in World War 2.
-The U.S. destroyed all 4 Japanese carriers and the U.S. only lost 1 carrier and defended Midway.
-Great Battle and a huge turning point for the Pacific War.
+Simply a great underdog story where the inexperienced U.S. Navy defeated one of the most powerful navies in World War II.
+The U.S. destroyed all four Japanese carriers, and the U.S. only lost one carrier and defended Midway.
+A great battle and a huge turning point for the Pacific War.

 Winning this battle changed everything in the Pacific theater.
 The victory made it much easier for the U.S. to focus on the European theater.

-Kursk should be way higher on the list at least number 2 after Stalingrad.
-It was the largest tank battle in the world and after it, the Soviets gained the upper hand in the eastern front as the Germans weren't able to mount any offensives and were on the retreat in the east for the rest of the war.
+Kursk should be way higher on the list, at least number 2, after Stalingrad.
+It was the largest tank battle in the world, and after it, the Soviets gained the upper hand on the Eastern Front.
+The Germans weren't able to mount any offensives and were on the retreat in the East for the rest of the war.
 The battle turned the tide in Europe.
-If Germany won, it's likely the Soviets would have been defeated and Germans could focus more of their troops on the west so may have won the war.
+If Germany had won, it's likely the Soviets would have been defeated, and the Germans could have focused more of their troops on the West, possibly winning the war.

-Largest battle in WWII.
-Millions of men, 100 of thousand of mortars, cannon, tanks, aircraft.
+The largest battle in WWII.
+Millions of men, hundreds of thousands of mortars, cannons, tanks, and aircraft.

 It was the largest tank battle in history.

-A sultan who studied, dreamt, years about this siege, the siege of Constantinople, the young sultan Mehmed II a.k.a Mehmed the Conqueror, who was 21 years old, couldn't sleep because he was always thinking about his first battle, the glorious walls of Constantinople, doomed to fall to the Turks, the prophet Muhammad (peace be upon him) once said 'the army which will conquer Constantinople will o so be glorious, and their leader will o so be wonderful'.
-A new beginning for the Turks, an end of the christian and roman era, walls which didn't fall for centuries, fell to a young, ambitious Ottoman sultan.
+A sultan who studied and dreamt for years about this siege, the siege of Constantinople, the young Sultan Mehmed II, a.k.a.
+Mehmed the Conqueror, who was 21 years old, couldn't sleep because he was always thinking about his first battle, the glorious walls of Constantinople, doomed to fall to the Turks.
+The prophet Muhammad (peace be upon him) once said, 'The army which will conquer Constantinople will be glorious, and their leader will be wonderful.'
+A new beginning for the Turks, an end of the Christian and Roman era, walls which hadn't fallen for centuries, fell to a young, ambitious Ottoman sultan.

 It's one of the most legendary conquests of all time.
-Constantinople was sieged 28 times before, but none of them succeeded because of the sea way was closed.
+Constantinople was sieged 28 times before, but none of them succeeded because the sea way was closed.
 The ships were pushed on the ground by the force of oxen and men.
-About seventy ships entered the golden horn by pushing on the road.
-The siege lasted 53 days, Sultan Mehmed II was only 21 years old when he conquered Constantinople.
+About seventy ships entered the Golden Horn by being pushed on the road.
+The siege lasted 53 days, and Sultan Mehmed II was only 21 years old when he conquered Constantinople.

-Lead to the resignation of Robert McNamara and the stepping down of Lyndon Johnson as president of the United states of America the first president to not seek re-election.
-While it was a military defeat for the communists, the sheer psychological impact of Tet on the U.S meant that they realised that the war could not be won despite their best efforts.
-The north were just too determined and militarily strong.
+Led to the resignation of Robert McNamara and the stepping down of Lyndon Johnson as president of the United States of America, the first president to not seek re-election.
+While it was a military defeat for the communists, the sheer psychological impact of Tet on the U.S. meant that they realized the war could not be won despite their best efforts.
+The North were just too determined and militarily strong.

-Great Victory of the french army with the recapture of douamont.
-Number of deaths over 500.000 should be in the top 5.
+The great victory of the French army with the recapture of Douaumont.
+The number of deaths exceeded 500,000.
+It should be in the top 5.

-This is a Great Battle, we are in fact studying it in History.
-It is quite interesting for young students like me, to see how soliders fought and how strong they stayed.
+This is a great battle.
+We are in fact studying it in history class.
+It is quite interesting for young students like me to see how soldiers fought and how strong they stayed.

 Hitler's last push failed because he refused to let his marshals do the work and insisted on trying to command.

-Very sexy battle, without the battle the war would have been longer.
+The Battle of the Bulge was pivotal.
+Without it, the war would have been longer.

-The most remembered battle for Australia, New Zealand and Turkey surly three countries remembering this should put this number one.
-All three lost many people and the ANZACs despite losing remember and respect the battle and opponents.
+The most remembered battle for Australia, New Zealand, and Turkey.
+Surely three countries remembering this should put this battle at number one.
+All three lost many people, and the ANZACs, despite losing, remember and respect the battle and opponents.
 It has also been made into many movies where it leaves you crying because the battle was just so horrific.
-I want Australians, New Zealanders and Turkish people to get behind me on this.
+I want Australians, New Zealanders, and Turkish people to get behind me on this.
 This is the battle that gave all three nations a name and made us look capable and scary in battle.

-A major victory by the Turks which defended their homeland Anatolia, against the great European powers like Great Britain, France, Italy, Greece and even the USA.
-The poorly-armed Turks, which fought with honour and pride, fend off the major players of the world and protected the child of the Ottoman Empire, Turkey.
-Without the proud Turkish soldiers, or there great (yet islamophobic) general Kemal Mustafa a.k.a Ataturk there wouldn't be a Turkey today.
+A major victory for the Turks, who defended their homeland, Anatolia, against great European powers like Great Britain, France, Italy, Greece, and even the USA.
+The poorly-armed Turks fought with honor and pride, fending off the major players of the world and protecting the child of the Ottoman Empire, Turkey.
+Without the proud Turkish soldiers or their great (yet Islamophobic) general, Kemal Mustafa, also known as Ataturk, there wouldn't be a Turkey today.

-Rome gathered the largest army they ever had done (80,000 men) in an attempt to crush the much weaker invading Carthaginians.
+Rome gathered the largest army they had ever assembled (80,000 men) in an attempt to crush the much weaker invading Carthaginians.
 However, the Carthaginian leader, Hannibal, devised a brilliant tactic to somehow defeat the massive Roman army.
 He tricked them into getting encircled by his smaller army and then slaughtered almost all of them.
-Somehow, a genius had beaten the sheer might of Rome with a much smaller army.
+Somehow, a genius had beaten the sheer might of Rome with a much smaller force.

-The Romans out numbered Hannibal's army by a very large margarine.
-However due to the sheer genius of tactics devised by Hannibal putting his weaker forces in the centre and his strongest at the flanks turned the flat line of Carthaginian forces into a concave forcing the Romans into a compact line.
-As the mounted forces defeated the Romans horsemen encircled and turned the entire battle on it's shoulders as close to minimum casualties to Hannibal's men and countless on Rome's side.
+The Romans outnumbered Hannibal's army by a very large margin.
+However, due to the sheer genius of tactics devised by Hannibal - putting his weaker forces in the center and his strongest at the flanks - turned the flat line of Carthaginian forces into a concave, forcing the Romans into a compact line.
+As the mounted forces defeated the Roman horsemen, they encircled and turned the entire battle on its shoulders with close to minimum casualties to Hannibal's men and countless on Rome's side.

 Yes!
 This should be first.
 Known as the bloodiest battle in history.
-And that's coming from a going-to-be Y6/Peer mentor!
+And that's coming from a going-to-be Year 6/Peer mentor!